Venkat-Gorla/smartmeal-serverless/services/get-meals/events/README.md

 - Monitor DynamoDB streams for changes (INSERT, MODIFY).
 - Forward indexed data to OpenSearch for searchability.

+## 📌 Responsibilities

+- Listen for `MealUploaded` events via EventBridge (from upstream S3 workflows).
+- Validate and transform meal event payloads into a structured DynamoDB format.
+- Store meal records in the `MealsRead` DynamoDB table.
+- Act as the first step in the meal indexing pipeline (used downstream by the OpenSearch indexer).

 ## 🔑 Key AWS Resources

 - **DynamoDB Table**: Stores structured meal records.